pantheon-systems/wordpress-at-scale/_pages/object-caching.md

 # Object Caching

-## Persistent Object Caching Speeds Up Dynamic Pageviews
+## Persistent Object Caching Speeds Up Dynamic Pageviews - test

 As a content management system, WordPress is naturally heavily dependent on its database, and database efficiency is crucial to scaling WordPress.
 If requests to your website generate a large number of database queries, your database server’s resources can become overwhelmed.
 With your database server overloaded, your site performance and uptime will suffer across the board.